tinhpv/LearnOrDie/Async Await/README.md

 - when we wait for an async function call using `await`, a continuation object is created and stored behind the scenes
 - when the async function finishes, a method of that continuation object is called, and our code resumes.
 So what we’re doing in this wrapper method is enacting manually the same sort of wait-and-resume architecture that is performed for us automatically when we say `await`.

+**Continuation**?
+A mechanism to interface between synchronous code and an asynchronous stream

 ## Do multiple concurrent tasks with `async let`
 Don't do this, it is serial, not concurrent:
 ```swift